kataras/rizla/README.md

 )

 func main() {
+  // Optional, set the messages/logs output destination of our application,
+  // let's set them to their defaults rizla.Out = os.Stdout
+  rizla.Err = os.Stderr

   // Create a new project by the main source file project := rizla.NewProject("C:/myproject/main.go")

+  // The below are optional

   // Provide a Name which will be printed before the 'A change has detected, reloading now...' project.Name = "My super project"
   // Allow reload every 3 seconds or more no less